Customize Consent Preferences

 Skip to content

 First Joseph partnered with Newman Levinson as Newman-Magnin, then in 1919, the business became Joseph Magnin.
-It started as a mid-range ladies store eventually going upscale after WWII, as became known as a leader in younger women’s styles.
+It started as a mid-range ladies store eventually going upscale after WWII, and became known as a leader in younger women’s styles.

 Joseph’s son Cyril took the reins in 1940 and grew the store to as many as 49 stores at one time throughout San Francisco, Northern and Southern California, Nevada, Salt Lake City, and as far east as Denver, and west to Honolulu.